 Unitil also has three other wholly-owned subsidiaries: Unitil Service; Unitil Realty; and Unitil Resources.
 Unitil Service provides, at cost, a variety of administrative and professional services, including regulatory, financial, accounting, human resources, engineering, operations, technology, energy management and management services on a centralized basis to its affiliated Unitil companies.
 Unitil Realty owns and manages the Company's corporate office in Hampton, New Hampshire and leases this facility to Unitil Service under a long-term lease arrangement.
 Unitil Resources is the Company's wholly-owned non-regulated subsidiary.
-Usource, Inc. and Usource L.L.C. (collectively, Usource) are wholly-owned subsidiaries of Unitil Resources.
 Usource provides brokering and advisory services to large commercial and industrial customers in the northeastern United States.

 Basis of Presentation - The accompanying unaudited Consolidated Financial Statements of Unitil have been prepared in accordance with the instructions to Form 10-Q and include all of the information and footnotes required by generally accepted accounting principles.
 In the opinion of management, all adjustments considered necessary for a fair presentation have been included.
-The results of operations for the three and six months ended June 30, 2013 are not necessarily indicative of results to be expected for the year ending December 31, 2013.
+The results of operations for the three and nine months ended September 30, 2013 are not necessarily indicative of results to be expected for the year ending December 31, 2013.
 For further information, please refer to Note 1 of Part II to the Consolidated Financial Statements - "Summary of Significant Accounting Policies" of the Company's Form 10-K for the year ended December 31, 2012, as filed with the Securities and Exchange Commission (SEC) on January 30, 2013, for a description of the Company's Basis of Presentation.